-Applicants must include in their narrative their capacity to identify the households experiencing housing instability at disproportionate levels in the applicant's community.
+Applicants must include in their narrative their capacity to identify the households who, due to racism, discrimination, and other factors, are overrepresented among those experiencing housing instability or homelessness.
 Some of these populations include:

 - Racial and ethnic communities, including Indigenous people

 - LGBTQ communities

 - Disability status

+- Veterans

-- Veterans - Geographic diversity within and across Minnesota, including Greater Minnesota and metro areas.
+- Geographic diversity within and across Minnesota, including Greater Minnesota and metro areas.

 Applicants should be prepared to address the disproportionate needs identified and evaluate the effectiveness of their model or services.
 Applicants should also demonstrate their capacity to implement clear, appropriate, and assertive strategies for engaging these households and serving them effectively.
-For example, community and/or culturally rooted applicants are encouraged to highlight their connection to households disproportionately represented among people experiencing homelessness.
-All applicants are encouraged to include partnerships with a broad array of community and/or culturally rooted organizations, associations, and institutions and to define clear roles for these entities that promote effective identification and service delivery for overrepresented households.
+For example, applicants are encouraged to include partnerships with community and/or culturally rooted organizations, associations, and institutions that are connected to households disproportionately represented among people experiencing homelessness, and to define clear roles for these entities that promote effective identification and service delivery for overrepresented households.
 In addition, applicants are strongly encouraged to implement specific strategies that promote staffing and program models representative of and responsive to the populations to be served, particularly households overrepresented among people experiencing homelessness.